FriedOrange/MatrixSans/README.md

 Ensure the following programs are installed:
 - [Python](https://www.python.org/downloads/), for running the following items
-- [gftools](https://github.com/googlefonts/gftools), for building the fonts from the intermediate UFO sources
+- [gftools](https://github.com/googlefonts/gftools) and [fonttools](https://github.com/fonttools/fonttools), for building the fonts from the intermediate UFO sources
 - [drawbot-skia](https://github.com/justvanrossum/drawbot-skia), for producing the sample images in the `documentation` folder (optional)
 - [Font Bakery](https://github.com/googlefonts/fontbakery/), for testing the fonts (run `test.bat`) (optional)
 - [sfdLib](https://github.com/MFEK/sfdLib.py), for generating the UFO sources (see below)